HTBalazs/nauticle/README.md

 - Change configuration file type from XML to YAML for better readability.
 - New SPH operator for tensile instability correction.
 - New SPH operator for artifical viscosity.
+- SPH operator for the calculation of particle-inertia tensor.

 # License #